F33RNI/Liberty-Way/README.md

 ## Building and running

 You can build the application yourself or run a ready-made .jar from releases (recommended).
+Also, **nightly builds** (.jar) can be launched simply by downloading the main branch and running the START_WINDOWS.bat or START_LINUX.sh file

 Liberty-Way is a cross-platform application and has been **tested on Linux and Windows**.
 You can try running the application on any other operating system.
-But you first need to build the OpenCV-contrib library (**The releases include libraries for Windows and Linux**).
+But you first need to build the OpenCV-contrib library (**The releases and main branch include libraries for Windows and Linux**).

 All of the controls is performed only from the browser.
 When starting the application, you can specify the arguments: